skupperproject/skupper-website/input/start/index.md

 You now have a Skupper network capable of multi-cluster communication, but no services are attached to it.
-This step uses the `skupper expose` command to make a Kubernetes deployment on one namespace available on all the connected namespaces.
+This step uses the `skupper expose` command to make a Kubernetes deployment on one namespace available on all the linked namespaces.

 In the examples below, we use the Hello World application to demonstrate service exposure.
 The same steps apply for your own